GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The proper use of comments is to compensate for our failure to express ourself in code.
+Programming is similar to a game of golf.
+The point is not getting the ball in the hole but how many strokes it takes.

-~ Robert C. Martin
+~ Harlan Mills
 <pre>

 </pre>